doofinder/llm_composer/README.md

 LlmComposer provides built-in cost tracking functionality for **OpenAI**, **OpenRouter**, and **Google** providers to monitor token usage and associated costs.
 This feature helps you keep track of API expenses and optimize your usage by providing detailed cost breakdowns per request.

-**OpenRouter** supports automatic cost tracking that fetches real-time pricing data from the API, eliminating the need for manual pricing configuration.
+**OpenAI**, **OpenRouter**, and **Google** support automatic cost tracking that fetches real-time pricing data from their respective APIs (models.dev API for OpenAI/Google, OpenRouter API for OpenRouter), eliminating the need for manual pricing configuration.

 #### Requirements